PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 both stable neighbors.
 The eventual phase should keep the option outside a frozen ModelIR/layout/diagnostics context, expose two stable owner IDs, and construct one fresh shared scope per build.

+That pair now uses `DuplicateQuantizedPReLUContext` and two stable IDs in `passes/duplicate_quantized_prelu_orchestration.py`.
+The required transpose choice stays outside the frozen ModelIR/layout/diagnostics context, every builder creates one fresh scope shared by both immutable invocations, and the fixed owner order is identical for both option values.
+The historical helper remains the same keyword-only callback in the layout/attention/quantized suffix, with unchanged option routing and stable neighbors.
+Other independent direct calls to both cleanup runners remain untouched.
+The efficiency fixture now exercises the explicit phase and retains one graph-index build.
+Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.